Code-Institute-Submissions/CI-project-two/README.md

 ### Further Testing

-- [Google Chrome Devtools](https://developers.google.com/web/tools/chrome-devtools/) where used at every stage of production to isolate issues and improve mobile responsiveness.
+- [Google Chrome Devtools](https://developers.google.com/web/tools/chrome-devtools/) was used at every stage of production to isolate issues and improve mobile responsiveness.
 - The app has been tested on various browsers, including Chrome, Firefox, Opera, and Safari.
 - The app was tested across many screen sizes, from very small to very large.
 - Some family members tested the app on their own devices and their recommendations, such as which Titanic images to use, were taken on board.